smailalijagic/smailalijagic/README.md

 # Hi there 👋

 I am currently an informations systems student at the University of Zurich doing my final semester of my Bachelor studies.
-In Fall 2025 I will start my Master in computer science or cyber security at ETH Zurich.
+In Fall 2025 I will start my Master in cyber security at ETH Zurich.
 I would be very interested to do a PhD in one of the following areas: Computer Engineering, Cryptography, Communication or Hardware Security.

 ## 📊 GitHub Stats